Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 5. Accept the Passage of Time – the Greatest Wabi Sabi Wisdom for Perfectly Imperfect Life

-No need to chase the latest anti-aging cream or freak out over fine wrinkles that gathers around your eye when you smile.
+No need to chase the latest anti-aging cream or freak out over fine wrinkles that gather around your eye when you smile.
 The age is just a number.
 It doesn’t make you worthy or unworthy.
-Instead, celebrate every stage of the life.
-The wabi sabi sees perfection in imperfect skin texture left on your face by merciless time.
+Instead, celebrate every stage of life.
+Wabi sabi sees perfection in imperfect skin texture left on your face by merciless time.
 But it also cherishes the wisdom that comes only with experience.

 Thus, eating right (Japanese centenarians recommend eating according to hara hachi bu or until you are 80% full), doing some exercises such as daily walks, and taking care of your mental health are all parts of the wabi sabi living.